Upper bound on heat kernels of finite particle systems of Keller-Segel type: Introduction

 \subsection{Literature}

-Let us start with heat kernel bounds for singular particle systems.
-We refer to the results of Graczyk-Sawyer \cite{GS1,GS2,GS3} and Dziuba\'{n}ski-Hejna \cite{DH} concerning two-sided heat kernel bounds for the Dunkl Laplacian.
-Their situation is different, i.e.\,the focus is on the repulsing interactions (that, naturally, do not introduce blow up effects), moreover, one has explicit although non-elementary formula for the heat kernel.
+Regarding heat kernels of singular particle systems, we refer to the results of Graczyk-Sawyer \cite{GS1,GS2} and Dziuba\'{n}ski-Hejna \cite{DH} on Dunkl Laplacian.
+Their situation is different, i.e.\,the focus is on the repulsing interactions, moreover, one has explicit, albeit an non-elementary formula for the heat kernel.
 We also mention the work of Giunti-Gu-Mourrat \cite{GGM} on the upper heat kernel bound for the symmetric simple exclusion process, although this particle system is quite different from ours.

 There is quite rich literature on heat kernel bounds for local and non-local operators with coefficients having critical polar singularities that make the standard heat kernel bounds invalid, see Milman-Sem\"{e}nov \cite{MS}, Metafune-Sobajima-Spina \cite{MSS}, Kinzebulatov-Sem\"{e}nov-Szczypkowski \cite{KSS}; this list is far from being exhaustive.
 Generally speaking, non-standard heat kernel bounds appear in many other settings, see e.g.\,Boutiah-Rhandi-Tacelli \cite{BRT} and references therein.